Domenico Sarro

 Domenico Natale Sarro, also Sarri (24 December 1679 – 25 January 1744) was an Italian composer.

-Born in Trani, Apulia, he studied at the Neapolitan conservatory of S. Onofrio.
+Born in Trani, Apulia, Kingdom of Naples, he studied at the Neapolitan conservatory of S. Onofrio.
 He composed extensively in the early 18th century.
 His opera Didone abbandonata, premiered on 1 February 1724 at the Teatro San Bartolomeo in Naples, was the first setting of a major libretto by Pietro Metastasio.
 He is best remembered today as the composer of Achille in Sciro, the opera that was chosen to open the new Teatro di San Carlo in 1737.

 Of his many intermezzi, 'Dorina e Nibbio' or L'impresario delle Isole Canarie (1724) has had an extensive performance history.
 With a libretto by Pietro Metastasio (his only comic libretto), it was performed often and imitated internationally (with versions by Albinoni, Gasparini, Leo, Martini and others).
 In recent years it was performed in the State Theatre of Stuttgart, the Bochum Symphony as well as the Semperoper Dresden.

 In addition to his Operas and other large scale works, Sarro has written a considerable number of vocal cantatas which show great charm and inventiveness.
 'Coronatemi il crin' for Alto, two violins and continuo, is perhaps his most well known cantata.